Loschcode/rails_async_migrations/README.md

   # :verbose can be used if you want a full log of the execution
   config.mode = :quiet

-  # which kind of worker do you want to use for this library
+  # which adapter worker you want to use for this library
   # for now you have two options: :delayed_job or :sidekiq
   config.workers = :sidekiq